Mysterious and Manipulative Black Boxes: A Qualitative Analysis of Perceptions on Recommender Systems

 Business representatives responding to the consultation raised various distinct concerns, which more or less conflicted with those expressed by citizens.
 A few brief points are warranted about these concerns, which are summarized in Table~\ref{tab: benefits}.
 To begin with, the usual neoliberal or libertarian viewpoint is visible in the dataset; ``\textit{no regulation is needed}''.\footnote{~532; also 724; 997; 2823}.
 Algorithms should remain free from any interference by governments, political parties, and non-governmental organizations.\footnote{~1825; 1852} These viewpoints were accompanied with concerns about competitiveness of smaller European companies; ``\textit{recommender systems are crucial for European scaleups to grow and compete}''.\footnote{~323}

 Besides the antagonism toward all regulative action, the main concern of businesses was about trade secrets that transparency requirements for algorithms might reveal, as has been pointed out also by academics~\citep{Turillazzi23}.
-Likewise, analogously to arguments of some academics~\citep[p.~33]{Gowder23, Epstein20}, concerns were also expressed that algorithmic transparency might expose systems to hacking and that bad actors could exploit transparency to manipulate recommender systems.
-Click and stream farms were used as examples about such manipulation.\footnote{~133} To this end, Big Tech companies argued that even a little amount of transparency endangers their trade secrets as well as the security and integrity of their platforms and infrastructures, potentially causing more harm than help to consumers and citizens.\footnote{~1598} In other words, they should be left alone to fix the various societal problems they have themselves caused; they should have a further role as a guardian of democracy.
+Analogously to arguments of many academics~\citep[p.~33]{Gowder23, Laufer23, Epstein20}, likewise, concerns were also expressed that algorithmic transparency might expose systems to hacking and that bad actors could exploit transparency to manipulate recommender systems.
+Click and stream farms were used as examples about such manipulation.\footnote{~133} To this end, Big Tech companies argued that even a little amount of transparency endangers their trade secrets as well as the security and integrity of their platforms and infrastructures, potentially causing more harm than help to consumers and citizens.\footnote{~1598} Though, interestingly enough, these critical points did not explicitly address the most common (see Table~\ref{tab: solutions}) proposal for a solution; the possibility to opt-out or opt-in only by choice.